 The Growth Management Act defines electricity, gas, telecommunications, and cable as utilities.
 It defines water and sewer systems separately as public facilities.
 Plans for water supply and sewer are found as separate elements of the Comprehensive Plan.
-Transportation and circulation-related facilities are addressed in the transportation element.
-The Utilities Element has been developed in accordance with RCW 36.70A.070 of the Growth Management Act, WAC 365-195-320 (Utilities Element Requirements), and the King County Countywide Planning Policies.
-To fulfill the requirements set forth by the Washington Growth Management Act, the utilities element must include the following information:
+Transportation and circulation-related facilities are addressed in the Transportation Element.
+The Franchise Utilities Element has been developed in accordance with RCW 36.70A.070 of the Growth Management Act and the King County Countywide Planning Policies.
+To fulfill the requirements set forth by the Washington Growth Management Act, a utilities element must include the following information: